mental32/spotify.py/README.md

 An API library for the spotify client and the Spotify Web API written in Python.

-Spotify.py is an entirely asyncronous library, everything down to the HTTP client is asyncio friendly.
+Spotify.py is an, primarily, asyncronous library (everything down to the HTTP client is asyncio friendly).
 The library also supports **syncronous** usage with `spotify.sync`

 ```python
 import spotify.sync as spotify  # Nothing requires async/await now!
 ```

-## Simple example
+## example

 - Top tracks (drake)